Market Failure in the Western Australian Dairy Industry

 A long time ago in the year 2000, the dairy industry in Australia deregulated.

-This affected the seven previously separate regional industries – Tasmania, Victoria, NSW, Southern Queensland, Far North Queensland, South Australia and Western Australia – in a number of ways.
+This affected the 7 previously separated industries in a number of ways - Tasmania, Victoria, New South Wales, Southern Queensland, Far North Queensland, South Australia and Western Australia. - in a number of ways in a number of ways.

 Using Western Australia as an example, the following products were manufactured and facilities operated, at the time of deregulation: